arditberisha01/moviecolorgradientstealer/README.md

 - **URL Analysis**: Paste YouTube/Vimeo links for instant analysis
 - **Movie Search**: Type a movie name to analyze its trailer's color grade
 - **Multi-frame Sampling**: Aggregates color stats from multiple frames for accurate LUTs
-- **Cloud Storage**: Integrated with Supabase for scalable file storage
+- **Cloud Storage**: Integrated with Supabase for scalable file storage (with auto-cleanup for free tier)

 ## Quick Start